andrewgjohnson/agjCalendar/documentation/agjCalendar.agjjQuery.org/pages/examples-and-demo.md

 # Examples/Demo

 **agjCalendar** is designed to be easily integrated into existing projects quickly and without compatability issues or any other conflicts.
-Because it’s a jQuery plugin you will first need to include an HTML reference to the [jQuery library](https://jquery.com) if you don’t already have one.
+Because it’s a jQuery plugin you will first need to include an HTML reference to the [jQuery Javascript library](https://jquery.com) if you don’t already have one.
 From there, simply add HTML references to [jquery.agjCalendar.js](/source/javascript/) and [jquery.agjCalendar.css](/source/css/) to start using the agjCalendar plugin.

     // reference to the jQuery Javascript library
     <script type="text/javascript" src="//code.jquery.com/jquery-3.7.0.js"></script>